 Consideration in Detail in the House of Representatives, and Committee of the Whole in the Senate allow members of parliament to propose and debate minor changes to the bill, then vote on those changes.

-The third reading vote is to decide whether the bill in its final form (which may have been amended) should be agreed to or not.
+The third reading vote is to decide whether the bill in its final form (which may have been changed) should be agreed to or not.
 That is, would this bill make a good law for Australia.